 - Problem Sensitivity - The ability to tell when something is wrong or is likely to go wrong.
 It does not involve solving the problem, only recognizing there is a problem.

 - Inductive Reasoning - The ability to combine pieces of information to form general rules or conclusions (includes finding a relationship among seemingly unrelated events).

 What Can You Do With a Robotics Technology Major?

 People with a robotics tech degree often go into the following careers:

 Who Is Getting an Associate’s Degree in Robotics Technology?

 At the countrywide level, the racial-ethnic distribution of robotics tech majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Robotics Tech, too.
-About 1.9% of those with this major are international students.
+Americans aren’t the only ones with an interest in Robotics Tech.
+About 1.1% of those with this major are international students.

 How Much Do Robotics Technology Majors Make?